Skip to main content

 Payments

-Whenever you collect money using Mamo, we charge you (the merchant) a small fee.
-This fee is a percentage of the transaction and is then split with multiple third parties including Visa, Mastercard, AMEX or other schemes.
-Charging this fee allows us to provide a payment processing, fraud-detection and customer support to you.
+This fee is then split with multiple third parties including Visa, Mastercard or other schemes.
+Charging this fee allows us to provide you with payment processing, fraud-detection and customer support.

 Cards

-When it comes to our corporate cards, we actually don't make our money from you.
-The corporate card offering is completely free (learn more on our pricing page).
 Instead, Mamo makes a small fee from the merchants where your card is used to make a purchase.
 For example, if you were to use your card to pay for a cup of coffee at Costa, we would take our cut from Costa.

 Summary